frappe/erpnext/docs/user/setup/docs.user.setup.taxes.md

 In each row, you have to mention:

 - Calculation Type:
-	- This can be on net total (that is your basic amount).
+	- On Net Total : This can be on net total (total amount without taxes).
-	- On previous row total / amount (for cumulative taxes or charges).
+	- On Previous Row Total/Amount: You can apply taxes on previous row total / amount.
 If you select this option, the tax will be applied as a percentage of the previous row (in the tax table) amount or total.
+Previous row amount means a particular tax amount.And, previous row total means net total plus taxes applied up to that row.
+In the Enter Row Field, mention row number on which you want to apply the current tax.
+If you want to apply the tax on the 3rd row, mention "3" in the Enter Row field.

-	- Actual (as mentioned).
+	- Actual : Enter as per actual amount in rate column.

 - Account Head: The Account ledger under which this tax will be booked
 - Cost Center: If the tax / charge is an income (like shipping) it needs to be booked against - a Cost Center.
 - Description: Description of the tax (that will be printed in invoices / quotes).